Welcome to today's edition of the Rush 24-7 podcast.

 There's something that we're not being told.

-There's either some internal polling data the Democrats have that is very devastating on foreign policy, foreign affairs, or this situation in Syria with Putin is so bad that Obama all of a sudden has awakened and realized what's going on and we can't get out of Afghanistan, despite all the promises the Democrats made of their debate.
+There's either some internal polling data the Democrats have that is very devastating on foreign policy, foreign affairs, or this situation in Syria with Putin is so bad that Obama all of a sudden has awakened and realized what's going on, and we can't get out of Afghanistan, despite all the promises the Democrats made at their debate.

 We're going to get out of the world.

-You would have thought the Iraq war was still going on.
+You would have thought the Iraq war was still going on, that it was only yesterday we discovered no weapons of mass destruction.

 But he's contradicting himself.